 CROP WALK Oct 10th raised $71,000 and 31,000 pounds of food.
 Church World service benefit with blankets sent to Cathedral Center and Guest House.

-FRIENDS THEATER EVENT: Feb 17 Next Act “Of Men and Cattle”
+Friends of Interaith Conference theater event; Feb 17th, Next Act Theater, “Of Men and Cattle”

-MAIR Tuesdays in May at First U “Traditions and Treasures of Living Faiths.” each week will feature a different speaker and faith including Islam, Judaism Hinduism and Christianity
+MAIR Tuesdays in May; at First Unitarian Church, “Traditions and Treasures of Living Faiths.”
+Each week features a different speaker and faith including Islam, Judaism Hinduism and Christianity

-EARTH DAY partner with Friends of Milwaukee Rivers April 24th river clean up
+Earth Day; partnering with Friends of Milwaukee Rivers April 24th for a river clean up

-POLICE COMMJUNITY RELATIONS: Nan Hegerty chief Marcus White and Heidi Rattner will serve on commission
+Police Community Relations: Nan Hegerty, chief Marcus White, and Heidi Rattner will serve on commission

 CAN supported governor’s veto of the conceal and carry bill and it was upheld.

-“Call and Response Weekend” 20th annual crop walk with October 9th “Call to Renewal” bus tour that will stop in Milwaukee; Jim Wallis of Sojourners and Call will be featured speaker on Sat even at Marquette and Sunday evening at Ebenezer COGIC election year issues: election participation by people of all races; livable family income for all who responsibly work; healthcare for all; schools that work for all children; safe, affordable housing; safe and secure neighborhoods; family-friends policies and programs in every sector of society.
+“Call and Response Weekend”; 20th Annual Crop Walk on October 9th “Call to Renewal” bus tour that will stop in Milwaukee; Jim Wallis of Sojourners and "Call" will be featured speaker on Sat evening at Marquette and Sunday evening at Ebenezer COGIC election year issues: election participation by people of all races; livable family income for all who work responsibly; healthcare for all; schools that work for all children; safe, affordable housing; safe and secure neighborhoods; family-friends policies and programs in every sector of society.

-HOUSING TRUST FUND EFFORT LAUNCHED If part of a divers and rapidly growing coalition that is endorsing the establishment of a Housing Trust Fund in the city of Milwaukee; Specific revenue sources are dedicated to the fund which is then used to build and/or rehab housing for lower income residents;
+Housing Trust Fund Effort Launched; Part of a diverse and rapidly growing coalition that is endorsing the establishment of a Housing Trust Fund in the city of Milwaukee; Specific revenue sources are dedicated to the fund which is then used to build and/or rehab housing for lower income residents;

 CAN: concerns about DV and homeless shelter funding;